Updated May 10, 2023

 In the below image, the total has been calculated in column D by inserting the formula =B2+C2 in cell D2.

 The Result will be as shown below:

 The formula in the total column has been copied from cells D2:D5.

-In this example, we are going to lock the formula entered in column D. So let us see the steps to lock and protect the formulas in excel.
+In this example, we will lock the formula entered in column D. So, let us see the steps to lock and protect the formulas.

-- Select all the cells by pressing Ctrl+A and unlock it.
+- Please select all the cells by pressing Ctrl+A and unlock them.

-- Select the cells or the entire columns or rows, where you need to apply the formula.
+- Select the cells or the entire columns or rows where you must apply the formula.

-- Lock the cells which contain the formula in Excel.
+- Lock the cells which contain the formula.